shabeer-syed/acesinehrs/_pages/starterguide.md

 * **Access to an EHR data source for research:** Obtain authorised and de-identified data of children and parents for research purposes.
 Most ACEs are captured in primary care.
 Several data sources in the UK provide linked primary care data of children and parents , including the [Clinical Practice Research Datalink (CPRD)](https://cprd.com/),[The Health Improvement Network (THIN)](https://www.the-health-improvement-network.com/), [QResearch](https://www.qresearch.org/).
 Access to CPRD requires [protocol approval](https://cprd.com/research-applications) via CPRD’s Research Data Governance Process.
 Please visit the [Health Data Research Innovation Gateway](https://www.healthdatagateway.org) for more information on available data sources.
 * **OR: Access to your organisation's locally stored EHR data:** Obtain authorised access to your service's/NHS trust's locally stored EHRs of children and parents for service-related and research purposes.
 Many NHS trusts provide streamlined processes to access data sources like Clinical Record Interactive Search ([1](https://slam.nhs.uk/clinical-record-interactive-search),[2](https://www.oxfordhealth.nhs.uk/research/toolkit/cris/),[3](https://www.southernhealth.nhs.uk/about-us/research/research-and-innovation/clinical-record-interactive-search)).
 These local data sources often have a data structure consistent with national data sources like [HES-APC](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics).
 Contact your local contact person for academic support, process regarding data extraction, and data information analyses.
 * **Data linkage of child and parent data:** Implement robust data linkage of child and parent EHRs.
 Providers like CPRD allows you to access already established linkages of mother-child data.
 For linkage of mother child data in other EHR databases, please see methods described elsewhere [1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0164667),[2](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(23)00119-6/fulltext),[3](https://onlinelibrary.wiley.com/doi/full/10.1002/pds.4811).
 For paternal linkage, please see methods described [here](https://www.thelancet.com/cms/10.1016/S2468-2667(23)00119-6/attachment/9c50602c-ebd2-445f-ae3b-de30e2a1db14/mmc1.pdf)
 * **ACE Indicators:** You are in the right place.
-We describe the ACEs below.
+Most indicators are derived using algorithms that identify and extract information from EHRs using clinically coded healthcare information (for example ICD-10, Read codes, SNOMED-CT).
+We describe the ACEs and algorithms below.
 Once you're ready please head over to the [download section](https://acesinehrs.com/starterguide/#download-code-lists), where we provide a comprehensive list of validated ACE indicators based on established research and definitions.
 * **Data preparation and standardisation:** Extract the necessary data elements from the EHRs related to ACE indicators, and relevant health outcomes.
 Prepare the data by cleaning and structuring it in a format ready for merging with relevant ACEs code list.
 * **Apply algorithms for ACE indicators:** Apply appropriate ACE algorithms using R, Python or any data management language to ensure you obtain validated indicators in the linked child and parent data.